 It was taken over by Union Cinemas in 1936 and thus passed to Associated British Cinemas(ABC) in October 1937.
 In 1953 the resident organist was Austin Rayner.
 The organ was removed from the building in 1961.
 The Palace Cinema was re-named ABC on 26th December 1966 after they had applied the “luxury lounge” treatment to the stalls (better seating with more legroom - usually also closing the circle).
 It now had 854 seats in the stalls and the circle was closed.
 It was equipped with a RCA sound system.

 However this only lasted for eight years before the ABC closed in March 1974.
-The cinema was converted into a disco, now known as ‘Walkabout’.
-By 2012, it was a childrens play area.
+The cinema was converted into Maximes Luxury Discotheque which was still operating in 1994.
+By 2012, it was a Zone children’s soft play area.

 The Odeon Cinema in King Street later took the ABC name.

 Just login to your account and subscribe to this theater.

 Recent comments (view all 7 comments)